MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/cfs-iot-tutorial-prerequisites.md

 ![PackageDeployer properties dialog with Unblock selected](media/Azure-IoT-Central-create-app-dialog.PNG "PackageDeployer properties dialog with Unblock selected")
 5. Right-click the zip file, select **Extract All**, and then select **Extract**.
 6. Double-click **packagedeployer.exe** to run it and install the sample data.
-7. When prompted, enter your system administrator credentials to sign in to Dynamics 365.
-Follow the on-screen instructions to complete the sample data installation.
+7. When prompted, enter your system administrator credentials to sign in to your Dynamics 365 tenant.
+When you see the Azure IoT Central and Connected Field Service sample data deployment page, follow the on-screen instructions to complete the installation.